davidcsally/newsFeed/README.md

 # Sample News Feed

+This is a project I built as a coding challenge for a client back in 2017.

 ### React16 news feed from JSON API, using React Router (4), Redux, Redux Saga, and Webpack + Webpack dev server

 1. First install with ``npm install``